chinigo/housing/README.md

 lifetime of comfort and security for me and my family — and a remunerative project for those professionals.
 But there are infinite ways to fail.

-I'm an engineer by training and inclination.
-My education was as a mechanical engineer, where I learned to respect the constraints imposed by physical and fiscal reality.
-My profession is as a software engineer, where I've learned that no plan survives implementation unmodified.
-And my father, for what it's worth, was a tradesman and homebuilder from whom I learned the value of practical experience.

 I am no expert, so nothing in this document is set in stone.
 I look to you, as the expert, to set me straight and help me to refine this plan, here at the outset and iteratively as we execute it.